Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/08_fixpoint_algorithms.typ

   With delay (threshold = 5): Natural convergence to $[0, 10]$ before widening triggers, preserving the precise bound.
 ]

-== Chapter Summary
+#chapter-summary[
   This chapter bridged the gap between fixpoint theory and practical implementation by developing algorithms that compute least fixpoints efficiently on real programs.

   *Chaotic iteration* generalizes Kleene's sequential approach by allowing flexible update orders while preserving convergence guarantees through fairness conditions.
   This freedom enables *worklist algorithms* that exploit program structure by tracking dependencies explicitly, ensuring each computation step processes only variables whose inputs have changed.

   *Iteration strategies* determine the order of worklist processing, with dramatic performance implications.
   Reverse postorder traversal aligns with program control flow, enabling rapid propagation through acyclic regions.
   Queue-based (FIFO) and stack-based (LIFO) strategies offer simpler alternatives with different propagation characteristics.

   For infinite-height lattices where natural convergence is impossible, *widening operators* force termination by extrapolating ascending chains to stable upper bounds.
   The complementary *narrowing phase* refines these approximations in a descending iteration, recovering precision lost to aggressive widening.
   *Delayed widening* further improves results by deferring extrapolation until natural convergence stalls, preserving precise invariants when they arise quickly.

   These techniques form the algorithmic backbone of practical program analyzers, transforming abstract interpretation from theoretical framework to deployable verification technology.
+]